ocaml/opam/master_changes.md

 ## Github Actions
   * bump `actions/checkout` from 4 to 5 [#6643 @kit-ty-kate]
   * Add a CI job to test reverse dependencies of opam.
 Track and report dependency and build failures, hard-failing only on maintained packages. [#6394 @rjbou @arozovyk]
+  * For dependency job, post a summary of results as a comment on the pull request [#XXXX @arozovyk]

 ## Doc
   * Update the installation documentation with the release of opam 2.4.1 [#6620 @kit-ty-kate]